-IMPORTANT: Students fees cover 1 evaluation rounds and 1 cycle of instruction and assessment.
-After this period, access to instruction and evaluation will have extra costs.
+IMPORTANT: Students fees cover 1 cycle of instruction and assessment, and 1 evaluation cycle.
+After this period, access to instruction may have extra costs set by local labs; and a new evaluation cycle will cost 250usd.
 Check Continuing students section here.

-Although the classes run from Jan to June, you should be aware that Fab Academy may take more than that.
-Here you can see the year-round schedule:
+Although the classes run from Jan to June, you should be aware that Fab Academy’s processes extend beyond those dates.

-_1st day of class is usually the 2nd Round for the prior cycle’s Final Project Presentation
+_1st day of class > 2nd Round for the prior cycle’s Final Project Presentation

 JULY _Final Evaluations

 DECEMBER _Mid Dec > Student Application Closes

 It is our duty to ensure that all Fab Academy students receive a quality education and that relations between staff and students are equitable.
 This is why we offer a system for the resolution of disputes, in case they arise.